sbhewitt/Spotify-Capstone/README.md

-# Using Spotify API to Analyze Audio Features & Song Popularity
+# Using Spotify API to Explore Audio Features, Song Popularity, and Genres

 ### By: Samuel Hewitt

 ## Problem Statement
 Music streaming services have changed the metrics for a song/artist to be considered successful.

-Predict popularity of a song based on it's audio features
+The goal of this project is to determine if one can predict a song's popularity and success.
+I also aim to determine if a song's genre can be predicted based on it's audio features with disregard to the artist who made it.

 ## Data:
-Work in progress...
+Data collected using Spotify’s Web API in hand with Spotipy, a lightweight Python library for Spotify Web API.
+Both require client credentials to collect data.
+Song data from past 10 years have been collected

 ## Software Requirements:
 All data cleaning and modeling was run in Python using the following libraries:
 Pandas, skLearn, matplotlib, Seaborn

-Work in progress...
+Spotify Web Developer client credentials required for data collection

 ## Data Dictionaries